AMAIOLAMO/StateMachine/README.md

 var currentState = _myStateMachine.State;
 ```

+---

 ### Flexibility

 if you need to implement your own state machine, do not worry!
-I have also added a interface `IStateMachine<T>` for that case.
+I have also added a interface [`IStateMachine<T>`](https://github.com/AMAIOLAMO/StateMachine/blob/master/Src/Domain/IStateMachine.cs) for that case.
 for more detail on how to implement, check the [`StateMachine<T>`](https://github.com/AMAIOLAMO/StateMachine/blob/master/Src/Domain/StateMachine.cs)